Bekhradi’s Historical House

 He is also the founder and owner of the first art gallery in Isfahan (Gallery Classic of Isfahan), in which national and internationally-recognized artists have been given the opportunity to present their work of art to the public.
 In addition, he is also specialized in the design of original and authentic home furniture, combining both traditional Persian handicrafts and functionality.
 He calls this combination the “link between beauty and practicality.”

-In 1999, he carried out for 5 years the restoration and renovation of Bekhradi’s Historical House.
+In 1999, he carried out for 5 years the restoration and renovation of the Safavid building of the Bekhradi’s Historical House.

 He has also carried out the restoration and renovation of other historical houses around Iran: